julietaTechenski/SO_TP2/README.md

 ### Project compilation

-In compilation time, user can set the memory of choice :
+In compilation time, user can set the MMU of choice :
     - Buddy
     - Free List
-The default memory is Free List.
+The default memory is Buddy.

 Execute the following commands on the project directory (outside Docker):

     ./compile.sh

-To run Buddy execute the following commands on the project directory (outside Docker):
+To run freeList MMU execute the following commands on the project directory (outside Docker):

-    ./compile.sh BUDDY
+    ./compile.sh LIST

 ### Project execution